3 (2012 Indian film): Plot

-The visit from the doctor confirms Ram has severe bipolar disorder, but Ram refuses to get admitted because of his love for Janani.
-To stay away from Janani, Ram then goes on a pilgrimage, causing further anguish.
-Janani takes notice of Ram's absurd behavior and asks Ram why he is acting weird.
-Later, at a club, Ram picks a fight with a drunkard who was trying to misbehave with Janani.
-Later, Ram and Senthil are beat up by the gang of the drunkard's friends.
-When the drunkard tries to kill him, Ram beats up the gang and incapacitates them.
+The visit from the doctor confirms Ram has severe bipolar disorder, but Ram refuses to get admitted to the Hospital because of his love for Janani.
+To stay away from Janani, Ram goes on a pilgrimage, causing further anguish.
+Janani takes notice of Ram's absurd behavior and she asks Ram why he is acting weird.
+Later, at a club, Ram picks a fight with a drunkard who was misbehaving with Janani.
+Later, Ram and Senthil are beaten up by the gang of the drunkard's friends.
+When the drunkard tries to kill him, Ram beats them up and hinders them.
 That night, Ram and Senthil get back home with wounds.
 Janani becomes restless seeing Ram injured.
-After this incident, Ram decides not reveal about his condition to Janani.
-Ram spends time in the hospital for shockwave treatment as his condition worsens.
-Janani becomes frustrated with Ram not telling her where he goes, and why.
-She suspects Ram of having an extramarital affair.
-She lashes out at him and sobs.
+After this incident, Ram decides not to reveal his condition to Janani.
+Ram spends time in the hospital as his condition worsens.
+Janani becomes frustrated with Ram for not telling her where he goes, and why.
+Janani suspects Ram of having an extramarital affair.
+Janani lashes out at Ram and she cries.
 After a while, Ram, in a manic state, tries to kill Janani, unbeknownst to her (since she was in a deep sleep) but is stopped by Senthil.
 This makes Ram feel guilty.

-Ram requests his father to transfer his company shares to Janani, and wants Senthil to leave him to see her.
-Senthil refuses, and Ram suddenly bashes his head against a steering wheel, rendering him unconscious.
-Ram tearfully says goodbye to Senthil and leaves the car.
-In the present, Senthil and Janani are both crying profusely.
-As Ram goes to Janani's bedroom and watches her sleep, he suddenly hallucinates seeing a young girl saying "Either kill her or you die."
-Terrified, he immediately gets away from her bed.
-He goes to his office and writes a suicide note while the hallucinations continue.
+Ram requests his father to transfer his company shares to Janani, and Ram wants Senthil to leave him to see Janani.
+Senthil refuses, and Ram suddenly bashes Senthil's head against a steering wheel, rendering him unconscious.
+Ram tearfully says goodbye to Senthil and he leaves the car.
+In the present, Senthil and Janani are crying profusely.
+As Ram goes to Janani's bedroom and he watches her sleep, he suddenly hallucinates seeing a young girl saying "Either kill her or you die."
+Terrified, Ram immediately gets away from her bed.
+Ram goes to his office and he writes a suicide note while the hallucinations continue.
 Ram grabs a knife and struggles to kill himself.
-Janani in the present is wailing in grief as she learns her husband's fate.
-The film ends with Ram slitting his throat saying his final words, "I love you, Janani".
+In the present, Janani is wailing in grief as she learns her husband's fate.
+The film ends with Ram committing suicide by slitting his throat and saying his final words, "I love you, Janani".

-The movie includes a message in end that "Suicide is not a solution.
+The movie ends with a message that "Suicide is not a solution.
 Bipolar disorder can be treated with proper medical help."